What is Google Analytics, and why do you need it

-Behaviour flow is particularly interesting as this shows the path that visitors commonly take through your website.
-The page that people enter, travel to and then ultimately exit from.
+Behaviour flow is fascinating as this shows the path that visitors commonly take through your website.
+The page that people enter travel to and then ultimately exit from.

-Every website owner wants to see their conversion rate.
-This is people arriving at your website and taking a particular action.
+Every website owner wants to see their conversion rate, which is people arriving at your website and taking a particular action.
 Perhaps to subscribe, contact you, buy something, download an ebook etc.

-All these types of goals and values to these goals can be set up and monitored in Google Analytics.
+Many types of goals and values to these goals can be set up and monitored within Google Analytics.

 Using the Google Analytics reports

 Realtime – You can see who is on your website right now in real-time.